Spec-o3: A Tool-Augmented Vision-Language Agent for Rare Celestial Object Candidate Vetting via Automated Spectral Inspection: Method

 To initiate the cold start phase, we sample spectra for the five tasks, including Cataclysmic Variables (CV), Carbon Stars (CS), S-type Stars (SS), M-type Giants (MG), and White Dwarfs (WD), from the corresponding LAMOST official catalogs\footnote{\url{https://www.lamost.org/dr11/v2.0/catalogue}}.
 We additionally sample spectra from several confusing types selected by astronomers based on domain experience.
 After filtering all sampled spectra by Signal-to-Noise Ratio (SNR) $>$ 10, we obtain an initial pool of approximately 4k spectra for trajectory construction.

 Astronomers first formulate simplified inspection guidelines for each task, specifying key spectral features and typical contamination patterns.
 We then prompt GPT-5 \citep{gpt5} with these guidelines and ground-truth labels, enabling it to invoke spectral visualization tool to generate initial reasoning trajectories.
-Astronomers first screen these drafts and discard trajectories that are evidently implausible.
+Astronomers screen these drafts and discard trajectories that are evidently implausible.
 For each remaining draft, one astronomer performs a focused revision by correcting tool arguments and rewriting the accompanying analysis to ensure that each claim is supported by the rendered evidence.
 Two additional astronomers then independently audit the revised trajectory against the same guidelines.
 If either auditor requests changes, the trajectory is returned for revision and re-audited until all three experts approve it.
-The expert-approved trajectories are then standardized by GPT-5 into iMCoT-formatted reasoning traces optimized for learning.
-After rewriting, the three astronomers jointly perform a final acceptance vote on each CoT sequence to confirm its fidelity to the validated tool actions and evidence statements.
-CoT sequences that fail this final vote are discarded.
+The approved trajectories are standardized by GPT-5 into iMCoT-formatted reasoning traces optimized for learning.
+After rewriting, the three astronomers jointly perform a final acceptance vote on each trajectory to confirm its fidelity to the validated tool actions and evidence statements.
+Trajectories that fail this final vote are discarded.
 After this process, we compile a cold start dataset of approximately 1k high-quality trajectories.

-Subsequently, we performed SFT on Qwen2.5-VL \citep{bai2025qwen25vl}.
-To prevent the model from memorizing tool outputs, we applied a token-level loss mask to the tool returns.
-This strategy encourages the model to learn tool invocation and interpretation methodologies rather than memorizing specific visualization results.
+Subsequently, we performed supervised fine-tuning (SFT) on Qwen2.5-VL \citep{bai2025qwen25vl}.
+To prevent the model from memorizing tool outputs, we applied a token-level loss mask to the tool returns \citep{fu2026opd}.
+This strategy encourages the model to learn tool invocation and interpretation methodologies rather than memorizing visualization results.